What is a midwife?

 Health PEI and the Department of Health and Wellness are working together to develop a Midwifery Service for PEI.
 A Midwifery Services Steering Committee is guiding development of the service.
 The committee has the following groups: Midwifery, Obstetrics (including Nursing), Family Physicians and Nurse Practitioners, Public Health, Indigenous Health, Patients, Primary Care Administration and Government Policy.

-As part of the midwifery services development process, a number of engagement activities are taking place to share information about midwifery and to gain feedback on developing the program.
-Midwifery leaders, healthcare providers, community partners and government will be invited to participate.
+As part of the midwifery services development process, a number of engagement activities took place throughout spring 2021 to share information about midwifery and to gain feedback on developing the program.
+Midwifery leaders, healthcare providers, citizens, community partners and government were invited to participate.

 Bringing Midwifery Services to PEI has more information on the development process.